codingconcepts/ds/README.md

 ### Usage

 ```
-$ dshift --
+$ dshift

-Usage of dshift:
-  -c string
+Shift data from one from database to another

+Usage:
+  dshift [command]

+Available Commands:
+  completion  Generate the autocompletion script for the specified shell
+  help        Help about any command
+  insert      Insert data from one database into another
+  update      Bring the target database up-to-date with the source database
+  version     Print dshift version information

+Flags:
-        absolute or relative path to the config file
+  -c, --config string   absolute or relative path to the config file
-  -version
-        display the current version number
+  -h, --help            help for dshift

+Use "dshift [command] --help" for more information about a command.
 ```

 ### Example